Key Quote

 WOW — THE WRETCHED OF THE EARTH (Fanon)

 Frantz Fanon's *The Wretched of the Earth* argues that colonised peoples, denied recognition and subjected to persistent dehumanisation, may turn to violence as the only remaining means of asserting their existence.
 Fanon wrote: 'The colonised man finds his freedom in and through violence.'
 The Creature enacts Fanon's thesis: denied love, refused recognition, treated as sub-human, he discovers that causing fear is the only way to force the world to acknowledge him.
-Violence becomes not mere aggression but an act of existential assertion — proof that he exists, that he matters, that he cannot be ignored.
+Violence becomes not mere aggression but an act of existential assertionexistential assertion — The act of forcefully claiming one's right to exist and be recognised — proof that he exists, that he matters, that he cannot be ignored.
 Shelley, writing 140 years before Fanon, dramatises the same insight: sustained dehumanisation does not produce docile victims — it produces revolutionaries.
 The Creature's violence is not evidence of his monstrosity but of society's failure.

 Key Words